-What does all of this mean for long distance hikers?
-The physical activity will benefit cardiovascular health and there does appear to be a dose-time relationship so 6 months in the woods will take full advantage of this.
-There are stressors in long distance hiking like the physical and mental distress it can cause, which are not typically present in a day hike or visit to the park.
-I would like to see a study performed on pre and post long distance hikers to look at both their physical and mental health to assess what the net effect is on this group.
+What does all of this mean for long-distance hikers?
+Physical activity will benefit cardiovascular health and there does appear to be a dose-time relationship so 6 months in the woods will take full advantage of this.
+There are stressors in long-distance hiking like the physical and mental distress it can cause, which are not typically present in a day hike or visit to the park.
+I would like to see a study performed on pre and post-long-distance hikers to look at both their physical and mental health to assess what the net effect is on this group.
 Until then, ‘tis better to hike and love than never to have hiked at all.

 Bratman GN.
 "Nature Experience Reduces Rumination and Subgenual Prefrontal Cortex Activation."
 Proceedings of the National Academy of Sciences of the United States of America 112, no. 28 (2015): 8567-72.

 Bratman, Gregory N. "The Impacts of Nature Experience on Human Cognitive Function and Mental Health."
 Annals of the New York Academy of Sciences 1249, no. 1 (2012): 118-36.

 Cox DT.
 "Doses of Nearby Nature Simultaneously Associated with Multiple Health Benefits."
 International Journal of Environmental Research and Public Health 14, no. 2 (2017).